From Northern New Jersey into New York City: Your Ultimate Guide

 NJ Transit Rail

-NJ Transit has 12 lines that run across mainly central and northern New Jersey, and covering some of southern New Jersey:
+NJ Transit has 12 lines that run across mainly central and northern New Jersey, and cover some of southern New Jersey:

 Because schedules and train fares vary depending on the day and destination, see the Train Schedule on NJ Transit’s website.